Skip to main content

 • DHCP failure

-if the sensor in the list on the screen that has not been added to the dashboard the UXI App will detect this and the information screen will be presented.
+If the sensor in the list on the screen has not been added to the dashboard, the UXI App will detect this, and an information screen will be presented.

 The UXI App to sensor configuration transfer process

 The UXI App may be open or closed when adding a sensor to the dashboard.
-The dashboard will display all available sensors that the Aruba UXI has detected within Bluetooth range.
+The dashboard will display all available sensors that the UXI App has detected within Bluetooth range.

-The UXI App will automatically detect when a configuration has been added to the dashboard and will immediately commence the UXI App to the sensor configuration transfer process.
+The UXI App will automatically detect when a configuration has been added to the dashboard and will immediately commence the configuration transfer process from the UXI App to the sensor.

-The following states will be displayed in the UXI App dependent on the stage and state of the sensor:
+The following states may be displayed in the UXI App, depending on the stage and state of the sensor:

 • The device is not connected on Bluetooth